The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 And it's confirming others.

-Let me, when we come back, let me read some of the uh portions of Sarah Palin's speech that she made yesterday in her endorsement of Trump, because that might facilitate this effort here a little bit.
+Let me, when we come back, let me read some of the portions of Sarah Palin's speech that she made yesterday in her endorsement of Trump, because that might facilitate this effort here a little bit.

 I mean, this is a guy back in 1996 urging Buchanan to just go all in.

-And you see, you you forget conservatism, Pat.
+And you see, forget conservatism, Pat.

-You're gonna turn too many people off, who e some people who are conservative, but they don't want anybody to know it.
+Some people who are conservative, but they don't want anybody to know it.

-They don't want anybody to think it, they're embarrassed of it for whatever reason.
+They don't want anybody to think it.

 Don't even go to conservative.

-Don't even mention the word Pat, just go just pro-America.
+Don't even mention the word, Pat.

 Just go nationalism, populism, whatever, and you'll rake them in.